All India Secular Front

-Indian Secular Front (ISF), registered as All India Secular Front, is a political party in India.
-The party was founded by Pirzada Abbas Siddiqui, a Islamic scholar and cleric of Furfura Sharif, in 2021.
-Currently allied with Sanjukta Morcha, the party is chaired by Pirzada Nawsad Siddiqui and has its headquarters located at Furfura Sharif in Hooghly district.
+The All India Secular Front (AISF), popularly known as Indian Secular Front (ISF), is an Indian political party founded by Abbas Siddiqui in 2021.
+Currently allied with the Left Front-led Alliance, the party is chaired by Naushad Siddiqui and has its headquarters located at Furfura Sharif in Hooghly district.

 History

-This party was formed ahead of the West Bengal Assembly election of 2021 and joined the Sanjukta Morcha, led by the Left Front and the Indian National Congress against the Trinamool Congress and the Bharatiya Janata Party.
-The party contested the 2021 West Bengal Legislative Assembly election in 38 seats and won in 1 seat.
+AISF was formed ahead of the West Bengal Assembly election of 2021 and joined the Sanjukta Morcha, led by the Left Front and the Indian National Congress against the All India Trinamool Congress and the Bharatiya Janata Party.
+It contested the 2021 West Bengal Legislative Assembly election in 32 seats and won in 1 seat.
 The party fought the election under the borrowed symbol of Rashtriya Secular Majlis Party, a Bihar-based political party.
-After the election, Adhir Ranjan Chowdhury, the head of West Bengal Congress, declared an end to the alliance with Indian Secular Front.
+Afterwards, ahead of 2026 West Bengal Legislative Assembly election, AISF again joined the alliance led by CPI(M)-led Left Front.
+Subsequently, AISF retained its common election symbol under the revised ECI criteria ahead of the polls.
+In 2026 West Bengal Legislative Assembly election, AISF won 1 seat out of 29 it contested.

 Electoral performance

-For the 2021 West Bengal Legislative Assembly election, the ISF allied with the Communist Party of India (Marxist) and Indian National Congress in an alliance named Sanjukta Morcha.
+For the 2021 West Bengal Legislative Assembly election, the AISF allied with the Communist Party of India (Marxist) and Indian National Congress in an alliance named Sanjukta Morcha.
 Nawsad Siddique is the only MLA from the party.
+Ahead of 2026 West Bengal Legislative Assembly election, AISF joined the alliance led by CPI(M)-led Left Front.
+AISF won the Bhangar Assembly constituency both in 2021 and 2026 respectively.